christikat/glow_admin_sb/README.md

 8. Add the bot to your discord server

 ### Setting Up config.json
-- The default port is set to 30120.
-If you've changed it, update serverIP with the port you've changed it to
 - Get your discord server id by right clicking on your discord server and clicking copy ID.
 If you do not see this option, go to Settings ➝ Advanced and enable Developer Mode